 The Baltinglass selection convention took place on 25th February 2019.
 The selection convention for the Newport electoral area took place on 26th February 2019, while the selection convention for Athlone took place on 28th February 2019.
 As noted on the Tipperary Live (8th March 2019) website, the selection convention for Carrick on Suir took place on 27th February 2019.
 As reported in the Carlow Nationalist (7th March 2019), the Carlow (Town) selection convention took place on 28th February 2019.

-As reported on the Ocean FM website (3rd March 2019) and the Midwest radio website (1st March 2019). the selection convention for the Donegal (Town) and Belmullet electoral areas took place on 1st March 2019.
+As reported on the Ocean FM website (3rd March 2019) and the Midwest radio website (1st March 2019).
+The selection convention for the Donegal (Town) and Belmullet electoral areas took place on 1st March 2019.
 As reported on The Connaught Telegraph website (1st March 2019), it was agreed that Breege Grealis would also run for Fine Gael in Belmullet if party headquarters agrees to a two-candidate strategy for that electoral area (which they did).
 The convention for the Wexford (Town) electoral area also took place on 1st March 2019.
+Two further candidates were added to the party ticket for Donegal after that selection convention, including Barry Sweeney, initially, and then John McNulty, as reported on the Ocean FM website (29th March 2019)as well as the Donegal Democrat (29th March 2019).

 The Ballinamore selection convention took place on 8th March 2019 – as reported by the Leitrim Observer (10th March 2019), this was also contested by Mary McKiernan and Des Donegan.
+As reported by the Leitrim Observer (3rd April 2019), Enda McGloin was added as a second party candidate for this electoral area.
 The Bray West and Bray East selection conventions took place on Monday 11th March 2019 in the Martello in Bray (David Miller was added to the Bray West candidate list a few days later), while the Moate and Carndonagh selection conventions also took place on that same night.
 As reported by the Leinster Leader (15th March 2019), the Kildare (Town) selection convention also took place on the 11th March 2019.

 The selection convention for Roscommon (Town) took place on 14th March 2019, while the Killarney selection convention took place on 13th March 2019, as reported on the Radio Kerry (15th March 2019) website.
 The Lucan selection convention also took place on 14th March 2019.

-On 19th March 2019 Jennifer Carroll MacNeill was added to the list of Fine Gael candidates in Killiney-Shankill by the Fine Gael Executive Council, while Caroline Kavanagh was added to the Fine Gael ticket for Drogheda Urban.
+On 19th March 2019 Jennifer Carroll MacNeill was added to the list of Fine Gael candidates in Killiney-Shankill by the Fine Gael Executive Council, while Caroline Kavanagh was added to the Fine Gael ticket for Drogheda Urban (but she later withdrew from the election contest).

 Having lost out to Tom Fox and Thomas Walsh at the selection convention, Ciara McLoughlin was subsequently added to the party ticket for Sligo-Drumcliffe, as reported on the Ocean FM website (24th March 2019).